dsys/solidity-sigutils/README.md

 [![solidity-sigutils flow](https://raw.githubusercontent.com/dsys/solidity-sigutils/master/resources/diagram.png)](#working-with-ethereum-signed-messages)

-Signed messages are becoming an increasingly important part of decentralized applications, especially for identity management.
-Imagine a user wishes to perform a transaction (i.e. send a cryptokitty to a friend) on the Ethereum chain, but wants to require approval from two of their devices approve.
-One emerging solution is to use signed messages and a proxy contract.
-Here's how it goes:
+[Signed messages](https://medium.com/@angellopozo/ethereum-signing-and-validating-13a2d7cb0ee3) are an increasingly important tool used by decentralized applications.
+They enable complex access management and delegation patterns and have greater flexibility than raw transactions.
+Wallet applications such as MetaMask and Toshi support signing transactions via their web3 provider which contracts can verify using `ecrecover()`.

+In the context of identity management, signed messages play a crucial role in building more secure and accessible wallets.
+Conventionally, anyone with a user's private key has full control over their wallet.
+This is a security vulnerability: *any malicious actor with access to the user's private key can steal all funds.*

+To improve security, it makes sense to require multi-factor approval from more than one device for some or all transactions.
+A so-called "multisig identity" often involves a proxy contract that accepts signed transactions from a whitelist of keys.
+To perform a multisig transaction:

-1. The user signs a transaction message with their private key from multiple devices.
+1. **Sign:** The user signs a transaction message with their private key from multiple devices.
-2. The user concatenates the message signatures into a single multi-signature.
+2. **Concatenate:** The user concatenates the message signatures into a single multi-signature.
-3. The user sends the transaction message and concatenated signatures to their proxy verifier contract, which verifies that enough valid signatures have been provided using this library.
+3. **Verify:** The user sends the transaction message and concatenated signatures to their proxy verifier contract, which verifies that enough valid signatures have been provided using *solidity-sigutils*.
-4. The proxy contract forwards the transaction to the designated contract.
+4. **Execute:** The proxy contract forwards the transaction to the designated contract.

-Because signed messages inherit the security of Ethereum's `ecrecover()`, a user does not need to trust intermediaries with their private key to perform actions on their behalf.
-This enables more complex deployment strategies, such as gas relays which pay for gas costs on a user's behalf.
+Signed messages inherit the security of Ethereum's `web3.personal.sign()` and `ecrecover()`.
+One important benefit over raw transactions is that users can work with trust-less intermediaries without sharing their private keys.
+For example, signed messages enable complex transaction funding strategies like gas relays which pay for transaction costs on a user's behalf.
+Additionally, identity contracts may choose to use signed messages to implement advanced functionalities such as account recovery logic that does not rely on centralized authorities.

 ## Installation